Learning coping strategies for stress is a necessity in this crazy world of ours. Especially if you want to lead a long, healthy, fulfilling life.

 There are many ways to reduce stress.
 And I have put a lot of information on this site to help you do that -- no matter what your individual circumstances are.

-This page focused on those that are free and don’t need to pay for.
-You will notice
+This page is focused on those that are free and you don’t need to pay for.

 Apply one of these coping strategies for stress EVERY TIME you realize that you are feeling tense so that you create a habit of successfully RESPONDING to the stressors in your life immediately.
 In this way you will make a NEW HABIT of proactively dealing with stress immediately to minimize health risks and get more control over your life.

-There is saying that goes "You can have it fast, good or cheap.
+There is a saying that goes "You can have it fast, good, or cheap.
 Pick two" because very seldom can you have all three.
 But in this case, these ten strategies for coping with stress offer all three!

 1. Conscious Breathing.